Federal Reserve announces first emergency rate cut since the financial crisis

 The Federal Reserve slashed interest rates by half a percentage point on Tuesday, a bold attempt to give the US economy a jolt in the face of concerns about the coronavirus outbreak.

 It was the first unscheduled, emergency rate cut since 2008, and it also marks the biggest one-time cut since then.
-The new benchmark interest rate is 1% to 1.25%.
+The new benchmark interest rate is a range of between 1% and 1.25%.

 Although the fundamentals of the US economy remain strong, "the coronavirus poses evolving risks to economic activity," the central bank said in a statement.

-Fed Chairman Jerome Powell echoed this sentiment during a press conference Tuesday.
+Fed Chairman Jerome Powell echoed this sentiment during his subsequent press conference Tuesday.

+The emergency rate cut came as somewhat of a surprise: Although the stock market soared Monday in expectation of a rate cut (the market predicted a 100% chance of a cut in March), the Fed and other central banks had seemingly pooh-poohed the notion as recently as Tuesday morning.

-The emergency cut could help stimulate the US economy, but it also signaled that the outlook for America might have been in more jeopardy than previously thought.
-The US stock market tumbled, with the Dow tanking more than 550 points Tuesday.
+That whiplash signaled that the outlook for America might have been in more jeopardy than previously thought.
+The US stock market tumbled, with the Dow tanking as many as 608 points at its low-point on Tuesday.

 "I don't think anybody knows how long it will be," Powell said, referring to the potential economic damage coronavirus could cause.
 "I know the US economy is strong and we'll get to the other side of this and return to solid growth and a solid labor market as well."